chavias/FitnessTracker/Readme.md

 5. Switching Between SQLlite and Mariadb mode

     The app can be run in either debug (SQLlight) or production (mariadb) mode.
-To switch modes, open the run.py file and set the enviroment variable to debug or production.
+To switch modes, open the run.py file and set the environment variable to debug or production.

     Example:

     ```python
-        app = create_app(enviroment='production') # use 'debug' for SQLlight
+        app = create_app(environment='production') # use 'debug' for SQLlight
     ```

 6. Access the App